"I have done two art projects with Rob Lutes. He is an amazing Teaching Artist."

 Deidre Potash, ArtWill Studio, Vaudreuil, QC

-FUNDING: For Quebec educators, there is funding available for Rob's workshops through the government repertoire or through the English Language Arts Network's Arts Inspire grants.
+For Quebec educators, there is funding available for Rob's workshops through the government repertoire or through the English Language Arts Network's Artists Inspire grant program.

 Visit either page here: